F1 Miami Grand Prix Odds & Betting Guide · Circuit Intel · Miami

 | 2022 | Leclerc | Verstappen | P3 | Pole overtaken on track - tyre delta |

-Four races.
-Four different pole sitters.
-Four different winners.
-None of them the same person.
+Five races.
+Five pole sitters.
+Five winners.
+Antonelli is the only one to be both, and he did it in 2026 on his first attempt at Miami.
 The circuit that rewards Saturday pace the least of any on the calendar is also one of the most consistently attended and heavily bet events of the season.
 The market prices qualifying performance by instinct.
 The data argues for a different approach.

 Miami rewards a specific combination: explosive race-start traction, Safety Car reaction speed at the pit wall, and a car that can manage rear tyre temperatures on a smooth surface that punishes overheating with understeer and sliding.
 Low-downforce X-mode setups for straight-line speed on the Active Aero zones trade off against mechanical grip through the stadium chicane section.
 Getting that balance wrong costs positions at both ends of the speed range.